Riquísimos, por cierto

 Riquísimos, por cierto is a Mexican television sitcom created by Elías Solorio.
 A spin-off of Vecinos, it follows the López Pérez family moving into a mansion in Angangueo after their uncle Fidel dies and leaves them his fortune, but in order to gain access to it they must meet his demands.
 The series stars Macaria, Moisés Suárez, Danny Perea, Markin López, Saíd Casab, Wendy Braga, Iker Madrid, Guadalupe Rammath and Eduardo España.
 It premiered on Vix on 7 February 2025.
+The second season premiered on 15 May 2026.